dathpham/health-benefit-agent/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed for InnerCompass

 ## Contact

-For questions or feedback, please contact [techbyfoundation](mailto:info@techbyfoundation.com).